» Period: Monday 23 March 2020 - Sunday 12 July 2020

 In the Portfolio section, please add numbers to the file name, to make sure that they are arranged in the desired order (e.g. filename03.jpg, 08filename.jpg, etc.).

 Photographers keep the moral and the intellectual property right to their entries.
-Authors give dotART association the non-exclusive right to employ the winning or selected photos to support and promote its no-profit initiatives, upon notice to the author (whose name will be always specified).
+Authors give dotART association (and the Instutions involved in the project) the non-exclusive right to employ the winning or selected photos to support and promote its no-profit initiatives, upon notice to the author (whose name will be always specified).